-.
-Providers In Washington and Alaska Who Have Agreements With Us

-For any given service or supply, the amount these providers have agreed to accept as payment in full pursuant to the applicable agreement between us and the provider.
+Providers In Washington and Alaska Who Have Agreements With Us to the applicable agreement between us and the provider.
 These providers agree to seek payment from us when they furnish covered services to you.
 You'll be responsible only for any applicable calendar year deductibles, copays, coinsurance, charges in excess of the stated benefit maximums and charges for services and supplies not covered under this plan.